Patrolin/qrecipes/tea.md

       1 teaspoon ground cinnamon
       mix evenly
-      whip on high speed for 2-3 minutes store in a glass jar in a frigde
+      whip on high speed for 2-3 minutes store in a glass jar in a fridge

 recyclability
    S: paper/burnable